viktor-podzigun/charva-lanterna/c/src/README.win32.txt

 BUILDING Terminal.dll AND RUNNING THE CHARVA TUTORIAL ON Win32
 ==============================================================

-7 August, 2006.
+17 January, 2007.

-The file "Terminal.dll", built using MinGW32 version 4.1 and PDCurses 2.6,
+The file "Terminal.dll", built using MinGW32 version 3.9 and PDCurses 2.8,
 is included in the directory %CHARVA_HOME%\c\lib.
 It may work for you.
 If not, you can build a version for your Win32 system using the procedure below.